kobibasson/albiondata-client/INVENTORY_TRACKING.md

 - Player joins a new zone (`opJoin`)
 - Player leaves a zone (detected via `evUpdateChatSettings`)
 - Player changes clusters (`opChangeCluster`)

+The `bank` flag is always included in the payload and defaults to `false`.
+It is set to `true` when the batch is related to a bank vault access (within 3 seconds before or after).
+When `bank` is `true`, the `location_id` field is also included, containing the UUID of the bank vault, which can be used to identify the city.
+For example:
+- `7925feb4-f097-4d32-a025-4e65082a3992` is the Thetford bank vault
+- `f56a368d-2f0b-4d01-a1ba-0079cf8b1fa9` is the Fort Sterling bank vault

+Note that the location ID is just the UUID part, without the `@` sign and any additional information that follows it in the original game data.

 This flag can be used by your webhook handler to determine if it should override previous inventory data, which is useful when the player is transitioning between zones or logging out.